gabrielgarcia7/react-cardapioVV/README.md

-Initial project for the Introduction to Web Development course.
+Initial project for the Introduction to Web Development course, which aims to be a menu of vegan dishes.
 To see the live app [click here](https://gabriellorencetti.github.io/react-cardapioVV/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).